 Japan has by far the highest number of CT scanners per million population.
-More than 110 CT scanners are available per million population in Japan, as opposed to less than one per million population in Lao PDR, Papua New Guinea, Pakistan and Myanmar (Figure 5.7).
-Also for MRI units, Japan reports 55 units per million population, whereas Sri Lanka, the Philippines, Pakistan, Myanmar and Cambodia report less than one unit per million population (Figure 5.8) The Republic of Korea has the highest number of mammographs at 443 per million females aged 50-69, as opposed to Papua New Guinea, Sri Lanka, Pakistan and Myanmar where less than 10 mammographs are available per million females aged 50-69 (Figure 5.9).
+One CT scanner is available per 10 000 population in Japan, as opposed to less than one per million population in Lao PDR, Papua New Guinea, Pakistan and Myanmar (Figure 5.8).
+Also for MRI units, Japan reports five units per 100 000 population, whereas Sri Lanka, the Philippines, Pakistan, Myanmar and Cambodia report less than one unit per million population (Figure 5.9) The Republic of Korea has the highest number of mammographs at seven per 10 000 female aged 50-69, as opposed to Papua New Guinea, Sri Lanka, Pakistan and Myanmar where less than 10 mammographs are available per million females aged 50-69 (Figure 5.10).

 There is no general guideline or benchmark regarding the ideal number of CT scanners or MRI units per population.
 However, if there are too few units, this may lead to access problems in terms of geographic proximity or waiting times.
-If there are too many, this may result in an overuse of these costly diagnostic procedures, with little if any benefits for patients.
-Although there is limited evidence on the use of medical technologies in the Asia-Pacific region, data from OECD countries show that several countries with a high number of CT scanners and MRIs, such the United States, also have a higher number of diagnostic exams per population, suggesting some degree of overuse (OECD, 2017[9]).
+If there are too many, this may result in an overuse of these costly diagnostic procedures, with little if any benefits for patients (OECD, 2017).
+Although the use of medical technologies is not well known in the Asia-Pacific region, data from OECD countries show that several countries with a high number of CT scanners and MRIs, such the United States, also have a higher number of diagnostic exams per population, suggesting some degree of overuse (OECD, 2017).

 The availability of treatment equipment is also much higher in high income countries.
-New Zealand and Australia have over 10 radiation therapy units per million population, whereas there is only one unit per 10 million people in Myanmar, Cambodia, Pakistan, Bangladesh and Papua New Guinea and Sri Lanka (Figure 5.10).
+New Zealand and Australia have over 10 radiation therapy units per million population, whereas there is only one unit per 10 million people in Myanmar, Cambodia, Pakistan, Bangladesh and Papua New Guinea and Sri Lanka (Figure 5.11).

-Clinical quidelines have been developed in some OECD countries to promote more rational use of diagnostic technologies (OECD, 2017[9]).
-In the United Kingdom, the National Institute for Health and Clinical Excellence (NICE) has issued a number of guidelines on the appropriate use of MRI and CT exams (NICE - National Institute for Health and Care Excellence, 2020[10])e.
-In Australia, a "Choosing Wisely" campaign has developed clear guidelines for doctors and patients to reduce the use of unnecessary diagnostic tests and procedures.
-The guidelines include, for instance, avoiding imaging studies such as MRI, CT or X-rays for acute low back pain without specific indications (Choosing Wisely Australia, 2020[11]).
+Clinical guidelines have been developed in some OECD countries to promote more rational use of diagnostic technologies (OECD, 2017).
+In the United Kingdom, the National Institute for Health and Clinical Excellence (NICE) has issued a number of guidelines on the appropriate use of MRI and CT exams (NICE, 2012).
+In the United States, a "Choosing Wisely" campaign has developed clear guidelines for doctors and patients to reduce the use of unnecessary diagnostic tests and procedures.
+The guidelines include, for instance, avoiding imaging studies such as MRI, CT or X-rays for acute low back pain without specific indications (Choosing Wisely, 2015).
 In Australia, clinicians may use Diagnostic Imaging Pathways (DIP), an evidence-based clinical decision support tool and educational resource for diagnostic imaging.
 DIP guides the choice of the most appropriate diagnostic examinations in the correct sequence in a wide range of clinical scenarios.
-The broad objective is to reduce the number of unnecessary examinations that may expose patients to risk without benefits, and increase the number of appropriate examinations resulting in cost-effective diagnosis (Government of Western Australia, 2020[12]).
+The broad objective is to reduce the number of unnecessary examinations that may expose patients to risk without benefits, and increase the number of appropriate examinations resulting in cost-effective diagnosis (Government of Western Australia, 2013).